com-3icons/SB-Admin-2-MVC/README.md

 To use this template, follow these steps:
 * Fork this repository on GitHub
 * Create a MVC Project in VS2012 or VS2013
 * Copy the Folders into your working MVC project.
-Note replace the namespace with you name spave on the HomeController.cshtml file.
+Note replace the namespace with you name space on the HomeController.cshtml file.

 ## Bugs and Issues